 Matthew 8: 3 /Mark 3:10 / Luke 6:19

 But, the Greek word used for "sick" is part of the Greek verb 'asthenein'.
 It's primary meaning concerns "weakness".
 When Christ comes to a man he strengthens our weak will, and puts backbone in our resolve.
 He exchanges his strength for our weakness.

-Day 11- So when we share the good news of Jesus with others who are weak and tired and afraid, we introduce them to the one man that will stand with them and give all the courage and confidence they will ever need.
+Day 11- So when we share the good news of Jesus with others who are weak, tired, and afraid, we introduce them to the one man that will stand with them and give all the courage and confidence they will ever need.

 Day 12- Over and over we see how God has been the strength of his people and today that strength has been given through his son.

 Day 13- The second thing the Lord's messengers are to do is raise the dead!
 A man may be dead in his sin and therefore deaf to God.
-(He is thus unable to live a life of goodness and holiness).
-When such dead men and women are introduced to Jesus they are resurrected -- made alive again to God and able to walk in newness of life.
+He is unable to live a life of goodness and holiness.
+When such dead men and women are introduced to Jesus, they are resurrected -- made alive again -- to God and able to walk in newness of life.

 2 Corinthians 5:17 / Ephesians 2:1-9